 Grab The Garlic

 There's an old saying among Italian chefs that there's never enough garlic in a dish.
 I certainly agree.
-Many of my recipes, like the potato recipe below, include a healthy dose of garlic.
-(Get more heart-healthy recipes.)
-And I always chop up at least one clove when I make spaghetti sauce.
+Many of my favorite recipes include a healthy dose of garlic.
+For example, I always chop up at least one clove when I make tomato sauce.
 But since four cloves of garlic a day is what is recommended to achieve a noticeable blood pressure-lowering effect, I also suggest that you include garlic in your salads, soups, stews, and stir-frys.
 Your nose may not appreciate the goodness of garlic, but your heart certainly will.